 This is why investors prefer to add gold to their portfolio, to protect against inflation.
-Most estimates suggest that investments in gold should represent only 5 to 10% of your portfolio and no more.
-This will ensure that your portfolio has room for other investments, such as investment funds, stocks, P2P loans, etc. Advising investors to take investing in gold seriously, Pankaj Mathpal, MD %26, CEO of Optima Money Managers, said: During asset allocation in portfolio management, it has been discovered that people view exposure to equities and debt based on their appetite for risk, while ignoring gold, which is incorrect.
+Most estimates suggest that investments in gold, such as a Gold IRA 401k, should represent only 5 to 10% of your portfolio and no more.
+This will ensure that your portfolio has room for other investments, such as investment funds, stocks, P2P loans, etc. Advising investors to take investing in gold seriously, Pankaj Mathpal, MD &, CEO of Optima Money Managers, said: During asset allocation in portfolio management, it has been discovered that people view exposure to equities and debt based on their appetite for risk, while ignoring gold, such as a Gold IRA 401k, which is incorrect.

 He advised investors to adopt gold as an investment option and to also allocate it appropriately in their portfolio.
 Limit gold investments to 5-10% of your portfolio.
 This generally agreed amount helps mitigate riskier investments without relying too heavily on it.
 Many experts will tell you that you should keep your investment in gold limited to between 10 and 15% of your total portfolio.